decreasing mortgage cover

 We believe existing customers should be treated as well as new ones.
 If our critical illness definitions improve, in most cases we’ll apply the improvements to existing customers’ policies completely free.
 If you have to make a claim, we check it against both the definitions you bought and the definitions for new customers.
 And we pay out if the claim is valid under either.
 Occasionally, we may introduce changes that we won’t automatically upgrade.
 If this happens, we’ll offer you the chance to pay to add them.

 waiver of premium

 Most providers offer waiver of premium as an optional extra.
 However, if you have poor heath or a poor lifestyle, you can be denied this option and miss out on this valuable benefit.

 At Guardian, Premium Waiver comes as standard.
 This means that if you need to claim, your cover can continue without you having to pay your premiums.
-And we not only waive premiums if you’re too ill to work, we also waive them for 6 months after you have a baby or if you lose your job.
+And we not only waive premiums if you’re too ill to work, we also waive them for up to 6 months after you have a baby or if you lose your job.